holmes-app/materialgirl/README.md

 =================================

-Whenever you need to get the up-to-date information you set with material girl, just call the get method on an instance with the same materials as the one you are running to update date, like this:
+Whenever you need to get the up-to-date information you set with material girl, just call the get method on an instance with the same materials as the one you are running to update the data, like this:

     from materialgirl import Materializer
     from materialgirl.storage.memory import InMemoryStorage